-UCOP Black History Month events continue
+UCOP marks Black History Month with an array of special events

 Celebrate Black History Month with your colleagues by attending the many engaging events planned by UCOP departments and the Black Staff and Faculty Organization.